 I was born and grew up in Manchester, where I went to a state comprehensive.
 I studied at the University of York for my BA and MA and worked as a journalist, before taking my AHRC-funded PhD at King’s College London.
-My thesis, titled ‘The Contemplators: Poetry and the Churchyard in the Long Eighteenth Century’, was supervised by Professor Clare Brant and Dr Rowan Boyson and awarded in 2020.
-I have taught at King’s since 2017 and I was appointed Lecturer in Eighteenth-Century Literature in 2021 and Lecturer in Eighteenth-Century Literature and Culture in 2022.
+My thesis was supervised by Professor Clare Brant and Dr Rowan Boyson and awarded in 2020.
+I have taught at King’s since 2017, and I was appointed Lecturer in Eighteenth-Century Literature in 2021 and Lecturer in Eighteenth-Century Literature and Culture in 2022.
 My monograph Written in the Country Churchyard: Place and Poetics, 1720–1820 is under review with Oxford University Press.

 Research interests and PhD supervision

-- Eighteenth-century and Romantic poetry; especially the mid-eighteenth century, Charlotte Smith, and William Wordsworth
+- Eighteenth-century and Romantic-period poetry; especially women poets, the mid-eighteenth century, and labouring-class poetry

-- Poetry, poetics, and form; particularly the body, the senses, and place/environment in the history and theory of poetics
+- Poetic form, genre / mode, queer poetics; particularly the body, the senses, and place / environment / objects in the history and theory of poetry

-- Cultural and intellectual history of the long eighteenth century; especially philosophy, antiquarianism, and earth sciences
+- Cultural and intellectual history of the long eighteenth century; especially natural history / philosophy and antiquarianism, material culture, and gender

 Find out more on my full research profile.

 - Written in the Country Churchyard: Place and Poetics, 1720–1820.
-In preparation for Oxford University Press
+Under review with Oxford University Press

 - ‘Un-earthing the Eighteenth-Century Churchyard: Charlotte Smith’s Life Writing Among the Dead’, European Journal of Life Writing 9, ‘Life Writing & Death: Dialogues of the Dead’, eds.
 Clare Brant, James Metcalf, and Jane Wildgoose (July 2020), 56–80